JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 The implementation of `PersistentStateComponent` works by serializing public fields, [annotated](%gh-ic%/platform/util/src/com/intellij/util/xmlb/annotations) private fields (see also [Customizing the XML format of persisted values](#customizing-the-xml-format-of-persisted-values)), and bean properties into an XML format.

-To exclude a public field or bean property from serialization, annotate the field or getter with `@com.intellij.util.xmlb.annotations.Transient`.
+To exclude a public field or bean property from serialization, annotate the field or getter with [`@Transient`](%gh-ic%/platform/util/src/com/intellij/util/xmlb/annotations/Transient.java).

 Note that the state class must have a default constructor.
 It should return the component's default state: the one used if there is nothing persisted in the XML files yet.